raghavashok24/kira-bank-rfi-bot/README.md

 panel also flags whether your current `BOT_DB_PATH` looks ephemeral (`db_likely_ephemeral` in `GET /api/setup`).

+### Verifying a deploy actually worked

+After pushing these files and setting the environment variables, confirm it's really working rather than assuming it from a green Render deploy (a deploy can succeed while the app itself fails at startup — see the first two entries in [Troubleshooting](#troubleshooting) for exactly that failure mode, now fixed):

+1. Open `https://<your-render-url>/api/health` directly — it should
+   return `{"status": "ok", ...}` immediately.
+If this doesn't load at all, the app itself isn't running; check Render's deploy/runtime logs for a traceback.
+2. Open the dashboard root URL.
+The "Model mode" tile should show `heuristic` or `ml`, not sit on "untrained" for more than a few seconds after a fresh deploy with existing data.
+3. If `SLACK_BOT_TOKEN`/`SLACK_CHANNEL` are set, you should see a "Bank RFI Prediction Bot started" message in the configured channel within a few seconds of the deploy finishing — this alone confirms the process booted, credentials are present, and Slack itself is reachable, without needing to look at Render at all.
+4. Check the Setup panel on the dashboard (or `GET /api/setup`) for any critical (red) or warning (yellow) rows — it's designed to name the exact problem (missing credentials, webhook not registered, signature mismatch, no confirmed-clean examples yet) rather than leave you guessing from a blank dashboard.
+5. Send a test webhook from Sumsub's Webhook manager, or wait for a real transaction event, then check "Recent webhook activity" on the dashboard — it should show the event with a successful signature check and `Ingested? ✓`.

 ### Environment variables reference

 | Variable | Required? | Default | Purpose |